LITHUANIAN LITERATURE TODAY

 Let us leave the academics to puzzle over Aesopian language.
 Something that is more relevant to this guide was the preference for poetry.
 In the times of great novelists such as Charles Dickens and Honoré de Balzac, according to the laws of Imperial Russia, even to write out a shopping list in the Lithuanian language was illegal.
 After 1918, literature began to make great strides, but it was crushed again under Soviet rule.
 Quite naturally, poetry was more powerful, as it could be both obscure and personal, enabling it to get past all kinds of censorship, and it was distributed more easily under the various restrictions, thanks to its shorter forms.
 A book of poetry could be published in tens of thousands of copies, if it had more or less, and usually less, sincere tributes to communism, communist leaders and communist propaganda scattered among the genuine poems.

 The readership of poetry has dwindled to proportions more appropriate to a free country and a free market, but the poetry scene remains quite vibrant and well populated.
 Two major poetry events attract hundreds of poetry lovers every year, who come to listen to readings and to meet their favourite poets.
 The Poetry Spring Festival is organised by the Writers’ Union.
-It was founded at a time when everyone, including free spirits like writers, had to belong to a trade union, but it now seems a bit outdated and ossified.
+It was founded at a time when everyone, including free spirits like writers, had to belong to a trade union, and for a while it seemed a bit outdated and stiff; however, it seems to be catching a second wind in recent years.
 The Druskininkai Poetic Fall was founded directly in opposition to Poetry Spring.
 Interestingly, many older poets have managed to find a new but similar role in free society as spokespersons for poetry, even though the conditions for it have changed immensely.
-Even more interestingly, younger poets, of whom there are quite a lot, even though poetry is not commercially viable, often view their older colleagues as role models and as inspiring examples, and not as relics of the past.
+Even more interestingly, younger poets, of whom there are quite a lot, often view their older colleagues as role models and as inspiring examples, and not as relics of the past.

-However, the almost 1,000 publishers in present-day Lithuania (that is the official figure, although there are only four or five big players in the market) make their profits from genres other than poetry.
+However, the almost 1,000 publishers in present-day Lithuania (that is the official figure, although there are only four or five big players and probably a couple hundred small ones in the market) make their profits from genres other than poetry (although recently it has seen some renewed interest from much wider reading circles).
 The average print run for a book of fiction or other bedside reading has come down to approximately 1,500 to 2,000 copies, which is in fact more appropriate for the size of the market.
 And while the number of titles has increased by a mere one and a half times, the variety is astounding.
 Many more serious academic books are published, and all sorts of religious material is now legal and has found a decent readership.
 About a quarter of all published books are fiction.
 For a while, most of them were translations, and not just from Russian.
 But books by local authors have caught up and are now nearly equal.
 Any literary fad, be it Dan Brown, Harry Potter or Twilight, appears in Lithuania with little or no delay.
 For some reason, Lithuanians are fond of Scandinavian literature, and for equally unknown (or unexplored) reasons, German literature is giving way to French.
 It obviously goes without saying that English is the most popular source language for translated books.

 After 1990, one thing was expected to happen but did not.
 With freedom of speech finally achieved, people believed that anyone who had written anything that was unpublishable under censorship would finally emerge.
 No such luck.
 It turned out that hardly anyone was writing anything publishable.
 However, for a very short period of time, writers felt that they were the heralds of freedom, the voice, the conscience, the spirit of the nation.
 Once more peaceful times came, they had to find less prominent and more mundane roles for themselves and their art.
 Some became dispirited and felt forgotten and discarded.
 Others took up the challenge.